 On hearing this, Tony Blair remarked, “Oh!
 Leicester…” (Yes!)

 I continued, “The students are pleased to be receiving a UK education, and we predict a solid increase going forward.”
 I closed my comment by adding, “It is most desirable that UK-Japan cultural exchange can take place through education.”

 This was very well received by the UK side.

-By this point I thought that I had spoken out a bit too much, and decided to keep quiet.
-After that, Mr. Son and Mr. Mokuzen began to make various comments.
+By this point I thought that I had spoken out a bit too much and decided to keep quiet.
+Mr. Son and Mr. Mokuzen stepped in with their own comments.

 The Ambassador changed his tack.
 “What do you think about the current state of Japanese politics, and what needs to be done to improve the situation?”